- Purchase the complete Expat Arrivals Spain Guide (PDF)

 Applying for a Schengen Visa for Spain

 Those who secure a Schengen visa can travel in Spain for up to 90 days within a six-month period, from the date of entry.
+The Schengen visa can be used to enter Spain for various purposes, including transit, tourism, business or medical treatment.

 Those who wish to apply for a Schengen visa will need to gather the required documents, complete a visa application form and submit their paperwork to the Spanish consulate or embassy in their home country before travelling.
-Processing times can vary, so expats should be sure to submit their application in due time before their departure date.
+Processing times can vary, so expats should be sure to submit their applications in due time before their departure date.

 If applying for a Schengen visa to travel to Spain for business purposes, it is necessary to include a letter of invitation from the Spanish business party and a letter from the applicant's employer stating their duties in Spain.
 If attending a conference, proof of registration and accommodation is required.